-"Emissions" means products of combustion discharged into the atmosphere from the tailpipe of a motor vehicle engine.
+"Emissions" means the products of combustion and fuel evaporation discharged into the atmosphere from the tailpipe, fuel system or any emission control component of a motor vehicle.

 "Emission inspection area" means the emissions inspection area will constitute the entire State effective April 1, 1990.